COMMENTARY: Hate crimes in Canada are outliers, not evidence of an epidemic

 I asked Butts whether he’d like to elaborate on his thoughts for this column; he politely declined.

-The spokesperson for NCCM (formerly CAIR-CAN, the Canadian offshoot of the Hamas-linked United States organization) didn’t mince words at all when connecting the stats to the election.
+The spokesperson for NCCM (formerly CAIR-CAN) didn’t mince words at all when connecting the stats to the election.

 “Looking back to 2015, it was a difficult year for Canadian Muslims,” said NCCM vice-chairman Khalid Elgazzar at a news conference.
 “The Canadian Muslim community bore the brunt of sinister political rhetoric surrounding the federal election, which painted Muslims as terrorists or terror-sympathizers, as well as being anti-woman.”